Homemade Naan Recipe – Soft, Fluffy Indian Flatbread

 ✔ Avoid over-kneading: Overworking the dough can make the naan tough.

-✔ Add toppings generously: Especially for garlic or herb naan, even distribution enhances flavor.
+✔ Add toppings generously: Especially for garlic or herb naan, even distribution enhances flavour.

 Final Thoughts